swang01/final/README.md

    - Having issues with ending the race
    - Attempted to find a library to utilize for real-time typing but didn't get it --> ask later in class
  - Steve:
-   - Added the paragraphs paragraph.txt
+   - Added the 30 random paragraphs to paragraphs.txt

 # Thurs, 1/9/2020
  - Vivian: